grinnell-cs/csc151-dh/_eboards/eboard40-1.md

   other functions, they can be returned by other functions.
 For example, `o` is a function that takes two unary functions as parameters and returns a new function that applies the two in sequence.
+* Focus on immutable values.
+* Can simplify programming because we can use other functions.
+* Anonymous functions: You can build and use functions without naming them (e.g., with lambda or section or compose).

 ### Program and software design